pytorch/serve/docs/logging.md

 log4j.appender.access_log.layout.ConversionPattern = %d{ISO8601} - %m%n
 ```

 As defined in the properties file, the access logs are collected in {LOG_LOCATION}/access_log.log file.
-When we load the model server
+When we load the TorchServe
 with a model and run inference against the server, the following logs are collected into the access_log.log
 ```text
 2018-10-15 13:56:18,976 [INFO ] BackendWorker-9000 ACCESS_LOG - /127.0.0.1:64003 "POST /predictions/resnet-18 HTTP/1.1" 200 118